CHAPTER TWO: MEXICO

 John found he was very excited.
 He was going to war!
 He didn't think he wanted to kill anybody, or have anybody try to kill him.
 It was the idea that he was going to be part of something really big, something to help the United States of America.
 That was what that was about.

 It wasn't just the war, though.
 Maybe the war was the smallest part of what he was feeling.
 He was going out into the world.
 He was going to see things he'd never seen before.
 Sarah had called him a hayseed.
 Well, she was right, if it was meant to be a reflection on his experience.
-About the farthest he had ever been from home was Altoona, and that was only a couple hour's wagon ride away.
-Altoona was a big city - well, with maybe 20,000 people living in it, compared to quite a bit fewer than 1,000 at home.
-But he was going to see Pittsburgh, which someone had said was so big, there were only a dozen bigger cities in the whole United States.
+About the farthest he had ever been from home were the outskirts of Pittsburgh, and that was only a couple hours away.
+This time, he was actually going to be in Pittsburgh, with a population of nearly 80,000 people, compared to quite a bit fewer than 1,000 at home.
+Someone had said Pittsburgh was so big, there were only a dozen bigger cities in the whole United States.
 Now, that was too hard to even imagine.
 He was also going to see the mighty Mississippi River, and New Orleans, and the ocean.
 He was going to see Mexico - someplace not even in the United States.
 How could he possibly handle all those experiences at one time?

 The surprises kept coming.
 From art work and books and what people said, he expected the ocean to always be energetically busy - breakers rolling in, waves crashing on rugged shores.
 As they crossed the Gulf of Mexico, the water was as placid as in a bathtub.
 Also, the water was as warm as his Friday night bath water.
 He was told that the Gulf could be wild and stormy - enough so that boats couldn't land or leave ports for a week at a time.
 The warmth was, however, pretty constant throughout the year.